 Saba Rebecca Brause

-Saba Rebecca Brause is a research assistant in the research group 3 (Working and Cooperating in the Sharing Economy).
+Saba Rebecca Brause is a research and teaching assistant at the Department of Communication and Media Research (IKMZ), University of Zurich, Switzerland.
+She also works as an associated researcher with the Research Group “Digital Economy, Internet Ecosystem, and Internet Policy” at the Weizenbaum-Institute, where she was a research assistant until October 2021.
 She holds an MSc in Social Science of the Internet from the Oxford Internet Institute at the University of Oxford, as well as a master’s in communication and a bachelor’s in political and social sciences from Sciences Po Paris.

 Fields of Research